danielepolencic/channel4/README.md

 ### Channel.KEEP_OPEN

-Keep the output channel open during a `Channel.pipe` or `Channel.merge` as a response to an incoming `Channel.END` value.
+Keep the output channel open during a `Channel.pipe`, `Channel.demux` or `Channel.mux` as a response to an incoming `Channel.END` value.

 ```js
 let input = Channel();